 Stock Option Plans.
 Techniclone has five stock option plans, (i) the 1982 Stock Option Plan (the "1982 Plan"), (ii) the Incentive Stock Option, Nonstatutory Stock Option and Restricted Stock Purchase Plan - 1986 (the "1986 Plan"), (iii) Incentive Stock Option and Nonqualified Stock Option Plan-1993 (the "1993 Plan"), (iv) the Cancer Biologics Incorporated, Incentive Stock Option, Nonqualified Stock Option and Restricted Stock Purchase Plan - 1987 (the "CBI Plan") and (v) the 1996 Stock Incentive Plan (the "1996 Plan").
 All of the Plans except for the 1993 Plan and the 1996 Plan have been terminated by the Board of Directors with respect to the grant of additional options under such plans.
 The purpose of the Plans is to enable Techniclone to attract and retain employees and consultants of ability and to motivate such persons to use their best efforts on behalf of the Company and its subsidiaries by providing them with equity participation in the Company.
 Pursuant to the 1982 Plan, 450,000 shares of Common Stock were reserved for issuance upon the exercise of options granted to key officers, directors, consultants and employees.
 Pursuant to the 1986 Plan, 500,000 shares of Common Stock were reserved for issuance upon the exercise of options granted to key employees, including officers and directors who are employees of the Company.
 Pursuant to the CBI Plan, 2,000,000 shares of Common Stock were reserved for issuance upon exercise of options.
 Pursuant to the 1993 Plan, 750,000 shares of Common Stock are reserved for issuance upon the exercise of options to employees of the Company.
-Pursuant to the 1996 Plan, upon approval of the Plan, 4,000,000 shares of Common Stock were reserved for issuance upon the exercise of options.
+Pursuant to the 1996 Plan, 4,000,000 shares of Common Stock are reserved for issuance upon the exercise of options.
 In addition the shares reserved for issuance under the 1996 Plan are increased at the end of each fiscal year twenty percent (20%) of any increase (other than any increase due to stock awards under any of the Plans) in the number of authorized and issued shares above 20,869,675 (the number of authorized and issued shares at September 27, 1996).
-At April 30, 1997 the number of shares for which options may be granted under the 1996 Plan increased to 5,171,522.
 Certain options granted under the 1986 Plan, the 1982 Plan, the CBI Plan, the 1993 Plan and the 1996 Plan are intended to qualify as "incentive stock options" within the meaning of Section 422A of the Internal Revenue Code of 1986.
 At April 30, 1997, stock options to purchase 444,000 shares had been granted under the 1982 Plan of which none remain outstanding, stock options to purchase 486,000 shares had been granted under the 1986 Plan of which 310,000, shares remain outstanding, stock options to purchase 1,972,000 shares had been granted under the CBI Plan and assumed by the Company of which 806,000 remain outstanding, stock options to purchase 701,205 shares had been granted under the 1993 Plan of which 548,250 shares remain outstanding and stock options to purchase 2,419,000 shares had been granted under the 1996 Plan of which 2,394,000 shares remain outstanding.
 The 1982, 1986 and CBI Plans have been terminated by the Board of Directors with respect to the grant of additional options under such Plans.
 The CBI Plan was assumed by the Company in connection with the merger of Cancer Biologics Incorporated with and into the Company.